Jelte2357/Jelte2357/README.md

 - [x] Comments in the discord bot
 - [x] Comments in the audiosender

-- [ ] Get the ethernet port at the radio studio switched to admin
+- [ ] Get the ethernet port at the radio studio switched to the same one as on the dependance

 - [ ] Fixing the main program:
 - [ ] For work with multithreading